 Between Peace and War

 There is nothing new about conflict that falls ambiguously between peace and war.
-There is a long history of, and a vast literature on, limited conflict (Kissinger 1955; Osgood 1969), salami tactics (Schelling 1966), low intensity conflict (Turbiville 2002), revolutionary war (Shy and Collier 1986), military operations other than war (Kinross 2004), covert operations (Carson 2018; O’Rourke 2018), small wars (Olson 1990), and proxy wars (Driscoll and Maliniak 2016).
+There is a long history of, and a vast literature on, limited conflict (Kissinger 1955; Osgood 1969), salami tactics (Schelling 1966), low intensity conflict (Turbiville 2002), revolutionary war (Shy and Collier 1986), military operations other than war (Kinross 2004), covert operations and proxy wars (Carson 2018; O’Rourke 2018), small wars (Olson 1990), and frozen conflict (Driscoll and Maliniak 2016).
 Many (but not all) of these concepts emphasize asymmetric struggles with combatants that are unable in material terms to fight on a larger scale or with higher intensity.

 The interesting puzzle about gray zone conflict, as we will use the term here, is that adversaries are able but unwilling to broaden the scope or intensity of a military engagement.
 But this is also not new.
 In 1978, Kissinger advocated for an intelligence community that could “defend the American national interest in the gray areas where military operations are not suitable and diplomacy cannot operate” (Johnson 2013).
 General Votel has described the Cold War as “a 45-year-long Gray Zone struggle” in which the United States and Soviet Union conducted proxy wars, covert operations, and (dis)information campaigns while avoiding a direct military and likely nuclear confrontation (Votel et al. 2016).
 Cold War deterrence shaped the modality and severity of conflict, but it did not, and could not, eliminate it completely.
 Today many are concerned about an emerging manifestation of limited war, often called “gray zone conflict.”
 United States Special Operations Command (SOCOM) has defined it as: